Sandro Gotal

-Sandro Gotal (born 9 September 1991) is an Austrian professional footballer of Croatian descent who plays as a forward for SV Lochau.
+Sandro Gotal (born 9 September 1991) is an Austrian professional footballer who plays as a forward for SV Lochau.

 Career

-Gotal is considered a journeyman, and has played for 15 different teams in 9 different countries, including Sūduva in Lithuania, Dinamo Brest in Belarus, and Ashdod in Israel.
+Gotal is considered a journeyman, and has played for 15 clubs in 9 countries, including Sūduva in Lithuania, Dinamo Brest in Belarus, and Ashdod in Israel.

 In September 2020, Gotal signed with fifth-tier Bayernliga Süd club SV Donaustauf after his contract had expired with Austrian club Hartberg.